JetBrains/amper/docs/DSLReference.md

 | `teamID: string`    | A Team ID is a unique string assigned to your team by Apple.<br>It's necessary if you want to run/test on a Apple device.<br>Read [how to locate your team ID in Xcode](https://developer.apple.com/help/account/manage-your-team/locate-your-team-id/), or use [KDoctor tool](https://github.com/Kotlin/kdoctor) (`kdoctor --team-ids`) | empty   |
 | `framework: object` | (Only for the library [product type](Documentation.md#product-types) Configure the generated framework to [share the common code with an Xcode project](https://kotlinlang.org/docs/multiplatform-mobile-understand-project-structure.html#ios-framework).                                                                               |         |

 `settings:ios:framework:` configures the generated framework.
-By default, a dynamically linked framework with name of the module is generated
+By default, a dynamically linked framework with the name of the module is generated

 | Attribute           | Description                                                            | Default |
 |---------------------|------------------------------------------------------------------------|---------|